jgranlun/jgranlun.github.io/README.md

 There seemed to be contradicting instructions on how one can configure options to the used webdriver, and the instructions differed depending on what webdriver was used.

+Also it seemed that no matter which instructions I followed, and whatever parameters I updated, there was no difference in the webdriver's behaviour.
+So clearly it seemed that I was configuring the parameters incorrectly and the webdriver was ignoring my custom parameter values.

 *Maybe if I look the webdriver's debug logs, I can see what I'm doing wrong?*

 Yeah - good idea unfortunately, geckodriver webdriver is not very chatty about it's inner workings by default.